olivierlacan/olivierlacan.com/_posts/2019-12-20-my-microphone-setup.md

 ---

 The microphone I use isn’t that great.
-It’s an old [Samson CL8][cl8] cardioid microphone from the era where we hosted podcasts weekly at Code School.
+It’s an old [Samson CL8][cl8] [cardioid microphone][cardioid] from the era where we hosted podcasts weekly at Code School.
 We also used it for voice-over work on screencasts.
 Cardioid mics have a very narrow pickup pattern (area where the microphone receives input) so they’re great at isolating sound if you learn good mic technique.
-Like most capsule microphone (there’s a membrane that receives vibrations from your voice) they’re also tricky to use without causing too much vibrations with plosives (P, T, F, D sounds).
+Like most capsule microphone (there’s a membrane that receives vibrations from your voice) they’re also tricky to use without causing too much vibrations with [plosives][plosives] (P, T, F, D sounds).

 And like most cardioid microphones (with some recent exception) this mic isn’t USB but XLR and requires an interface.
 I use the simple and mostly